 If the Lares Trek seems daunting, start smaller.
 Take shorter hikes that gradually increase in difficulty.
 It’s about building up to the challenge.

+Remember to rest.
+Recovery days are important.
+They allow your muscles to heal and grow stronger.
 Hydration and nutrition also impact your fitness.
 Drink plenty of water and eat balanced meals.
 Your energy depends on it.

 Both promise unforgettable experiences and breathtaking views.
 Assess your fitness, prepare thoroughly, and embrace the journey.